Larry Sweeney: Ring of Honor (2006–2009)

-On December 23, 2006, Sweeney made his debut in Ring of Honor (ROH), interfering on behalf of the Kings of Wrestling (Chris Hero and Claudio Castagnoli) in their win against The Briscoe Brothers (Jay and Mark Briscoe).
+On December 23, 2006, Sweeney made his debut in Ring of Honor (ROH), interfering on behalf of the Kings of Wrestling (Chris Hero and Claudio Castagnoli) in their win against the Briscoe Brothers.
 The following night, Hero announced that Sweeney was in ROH as his new agent.
-Since then, Sweeney has gone on to form Sweet 'n' Sour Inc., an agency consisting of Sweeney's "clients" Chris Hero, Sara Del Rey, personal trainer Tank Toland, and Bobby Dempsey.
+Sweeney went on to form Sweet 'n' Sour Inc., an agency consisting of Sweeney's "clients": Chris Hero, Sara Del Rey, personal trainer Tank Toland, and Bobby Dempsey.
 Matt Sydal was briefly a part of Sweet & Sour Inc. during the summer of 2007, but left when Sweeney signed him to a developmental contract with World Wrestling Entertainment.
 Daniel Puder was also briefly part of the stable in January 2008 but later quietly departed ROH.
-In February 2008 he declared a hostile takeover attempt of ROH and signed Adam Pearce, Brent Albright and Shane Hagadorn in the wake of this declaration.
-On April 11, 2008, he signed Eddie Edwards into the group as well.
+In February 2008 he declared a hostile takeover attempt of ROH and signed Adam Pearce, Brent Albright, and Shane Hagadorn in the wake of this declaration.
+On April 11, 2008, he recruited Eddie Edwards into the group as well.

-On May 10, 2008, Brent Albright quit the group following a loss where he and Chris Hero dropped a Scramble Match to Delirious and Pelle Primeau (also included were Jack Evans and Ruckus).
-Sweeney ordered him to beat down Bobby Dempsey with the rest of the group but instead he delivered suplexes to every member aside from Sweeney who escaped from the ring.
+On May 10, 2008, Brent Albright quit the group following a loss where he and Chris Hero lost a scramble match to Delirious and Pelle Primeau (also included were Jack Evans and Ruckus).
+Sweeney ordered him to beat down Bobby Dempsey with the rest of the group but instead he delivered suplexes to every member aside from Sweeney, who escaped from the ring.
 On June 6, Sweeney made an offer to No Remorse Corps leader Roderick Strong to join him in his stable.
 Strong declined as he had done in the past only to find himself attacked and beaten down by his NRC stable mate Davey Richards.
-Richards proceeded to tear away his NRC T-shirt to reveal he was wearing a Sweet N'Sour Inc. shirt underneath, joining the stable.
-On June 28, 2008, in Chicago Ridge, Illinois, Sweeney proudly welcomed the newest member of Sweet N'Sour Inc, Go Shiozaki, into the fold as well as welcome back returning member Tank Toland.
+Richards proceeded to tear away his NRC T-shirt to reveal he was wearing a Sweet N' Sour, Inc. shirt underneath, joining the stable.
+On June 28, 2008, in Chicago Ridge, Illinois, Sweeney proudly welcomed the newest member of Sweet N' Sour, Inc., Go Shiozaki, into the fold as well as welcome back returning member Tank Toland.